-The race will be chip timed.
+Chip Timing: The race will be chip timed.
 Your chip is a part of your bib, do not remove it.
 Your number bib must be worn on the front and be visible at all times during the race.

 Medals: All half marathon finishers will receive a commemorative medal.

 Awards: Awards will be presented to the top three male and female finishers in each age group.
 Age groups are 10 and under, 11-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75+.

 Results will be posted as soon as possible after the completion of the race.

 The awards ceremony will be held as close as possible to 11:30 a.m.
 If you win an award, be sure to pick it up before leaving.
 Award recipients not able to stay for the awards presentation can still receive their award, details are on the awards page.

 Iā€™ve been running about 10 years and Iā€™ve found this race online watching the comments before deciding to travel from east coast.
 Fantastic experience, well organized and we had a great time!
 Coming back next year!!!

 As a runner that has competed in many races over the years, I have not participated in a better organized event than this!
 The information provided on the website and through email communications were spot on and made my race day experience so smooth.
 I cannot wait to return to this race next year!